hbragge-acn/openbsw/doc/learning/setup/setup_s32k148_win_build.rst

 .. code-block:: bash

-    cmake -B cmake-build-s32k148 -S executables/referenceApp -DBUILD_TARGET_PLATFORM="S32K148EVB" --toolchain ../../admin/cmake/ArmNoneEabi-gcc.cmake
+    cmake --preset s32k148-gcc
-    cmake --build cmake-build-s32k148 --target app.referenceApp -j
+    cmake --build --preset s32k148-gcc

-The build files should be written to a new subdirectory named ``cmake-build-s32k148`` and the built executable should be found at ``cmake-build-s32k148/application/app.referenceApp.elf`` which you can flash on the S32K148 development board.
+The build files should be written to a new subdirectory named ``build/s32k148-gcc`` and the built executable should be found at ``build/s32k148-gcc/executables/referenceApp/application/RelWithDebInfo/app.referenceApp.elf`` which you can flash on the S32K148 development board.

 Next :doc:`setup_s32k148_win_nxpide`